 Within the St. Croix Watershed during the logging era (1839-1914) all aspects of the logging industry from tree to finished product could be found.
 Along the river the pines, often old and large stood to be cut in winter with ax and later saws.
 Banked on the riverbank and released in spring with the melt the logs were driven downriver to sawmills or made into rafts to be floated to the Mississippi River.
-Below are a few of the places associated with logging.

-Logging Camps: The logging industry began here prior to settlement.
+The logging industry began here prior to settlement.
 While logging and settlement grew together, the best pine logs of the St. Croix were typically located in regions that were far from towns.
 To access these trees, "lumber barons" and other ambitious small-scale frontiersmen built logging camps in the fall that were closest to the best stands of pine.
 These managers then hired crews of lumberjacks to fell, stack and float the pine down river to mill and market.
 Each camp was only used for a couple of years until the pine was cut down, and then the camp would be moved closer to another stand.

 In the early 1830s and 1840s, these logging camps were usually small operations, close to the rivers that supplied cheap transportation.
 Each outfit might employ a dozen or so lumberjacks living in a single log-built shanty that functioned as a bunkhouse, mess hall and supply store.
 They would also have several teams of oxen for pulling logs to the riverbank.
 By the 1870s, as the pinery receded further from the floatable rivers and lumberman began to buy larger stands of pine, more labor was needed to get the logs out of the woods.
 The largest crews employed hundreds of men and the logging camps became small settlements of multiple buildings including mess halls, bunkhouses, supply warehouses, a blacksmith shop and perhaps barns for housing draft animals.
 As the logging camps became bigger, they also became more expensive and only larger lumber firms could afford the expense.
 However that expense did not deter the industry from expanding.
 In the beginning of the era, there might be 50 or so smaller logging camps in the valley, however by the 1880s there could easily be over 150 camps in the valley during any given winter.